-- 1. A market disruption means that (either) - the suspension or essential limitation of the calculation and publication of the closing prices for one or more of the instruments (such as shares, commodities) contained in the underlying (basket of instruments) by the relevant exchange/price-fixing entity, or - the suspension or essential limitation of trading in futures or options contracts on one or more of instruments (such as shares, commodities) contained in the underlying (basket of instruments) on a derivatives exchange on which futures and options contracts on the respective instruments (e.g. shares, commodities) are traded ("derivatives exchange"). - 2.
+- there is a material change in the formula for or the method of calculating the index last in effect at the time the security was issued, to such an extent that the expected index will not be comparable with the index at the time of issue of the security (except for the fact that other continuously traded securities will be included in the index). - 2.
 A limitation of trading hours or number of trading days will not constitute a market disruption, if it was announced by the relevant exchange prior to the occurrence of the limitation.
-A limitation imposed on trading during a trading day by reason of movements in price exceeding limits permitted by the relevant exchange will only constitute a market disruption if the trading limitation remains until the end of the trading session on the relevant trading day.. - 3.
+A limitation imposed on trading during a trading day by reason of movements in price exceeding limits permitted by the relevant exchange will only constitute a market disruption if the trading limitation remains until the end of the trading session on the relevant trading day. - 3.
 The issuer shall make every effort to notify the parties involved immediately of the occurrence of a market disruption.
 However, he has no obligation to do so. - 4.
 "Exchange trading day" in the meaning of this terms is any day on which the exchange and the related exchange are open for trading during their respective regular trading sessions other than a day on which trading on any such exchange or related exchange is scheduled to close prior to its regular weekday closing time.